Is Surrogacy Legal in Illinois?

 Surrogacy is permitted and pre-birth parentage orders are typically available.

 Illinois is widely regarded as one of the most supportive states for gestational surrogacy.
-A clear statutory framework facilitates compensated arrangements and efficient establishment of parentage when requirements are met.
+A clear statutory framework allows intended parents and gestational carriers to proceed with compensated arrangements and to establish parentage efficiently when legal requirements are met.

 Interested in becoming a Surrogate or Intended Parent with